 Option 2 - Full Choice CSA

 If you prefer to pick which veggies you do or don't receive, we also offer the option to make that choice yourself.
 This allows you to decide how much you will receive on a given week, what you will receive on a given week, and also skip a week if you plan to be out of town.
 You can also customize the amount you receive so that some weeks it's less and others it's more.
 These shares are available in the same increments as the Fixed Shares.
 However, they cannot be purchased through my website, but must be purchased in person with a credit card or check.

-At this time of year, when my income is the lowest, I have the most expense.
-These come not only in the form of seed, but also in a variety of supplies: materials for the soil mix I start the seeds in, row cover to protect tender seedlings from the elements, propane to heat the greenhouse, wages for our hard-working farm crew, etc...
-When you make your CSA payments earlier, it allows me to purchase these supplies without stress and also to plan how many households I need to plant for.
-To this end, I am offering a $10 discount to those who pay in full by February 1.
+At this time of year, when our income is the lowest, we also have the most expenses.
+These come not only in the form of seed, but also in a variety of supplies: materials for the soil mix we start the seeds in, row cover to protect tender seedlings from the elements, propane to heat the greenhouse, wages for our hard-working farm crew, etc...
+When you make your CSA payments earlier, it allows me to purchase these supplies without stress and also to plan how many households we need to plant for.
+To this end, I am offering a $10 discount to those who pay in full by January 15.
 To hold a spot in the CSA, please make a deposit of $150.
 Shares will be filled on a first come, first serve basis.
 The remainder of the payment is due by March 31.
 Given some current difficulties with our online store, the best way to make a payment is either to mail a check or money order to the following address.
-Alternately, you can go to the "Shop" button on my home page and purchase a share through my on-line store.
+Alternately, you can go to, www.onlinefarmmarkets.com/christopher-farm and purchase a share through my on-line store.

 5305 W. 500 S.

 Modoc, IN 47358

 Spring: kale, spinach, lettuce mix, head lettuce, radishes, scallions, cilantro, arugula, carrots, Swiss chard, mint, beets, mixed Asian greens, salad turnips,